laurensdewaele/laurens.codes/content_draft/blog.md

 - Have a draft folder for unfinished blog posts.
 - Create a separate blogpost.html file.
 - Inject the title, blog post svg and creation date into the index.html.
 - All referenced images should be optimized.
-This means creating a mobile and desktop version of the same image and then compressing it.
+This means creating a mobile, desktop and webP version of the same image and then compressing it.
 - Svg should be inlined for speed (no extra network request).

 ### Nice to haves